 Participant Guide #2 - Taking An Honest And Spiritual Inventory

 Participant Guide #3 - Getting Right With God

 Participant Guide #4 - Growing In Christ

-The Participant Guides are available for purchase in the church bookstore or during the Large Group Fellowship on Sundays at 11:45 am.
+The Participant Guides are available for purchase in the church bookstore or during the Large Group Fellowship every Thursday @ 6pm in the main auditorium.

 1. Always keep your sharing focused on your own thoughts and feelings.
 Use “I” and “me” statements.
 Please limit your sharing to three to five minutes.

 2. Please, no cross talk.
 Cross talk is when two individuals engage in a dialogue, excluding all others.
 Each person is free to express feelings without interruption.

 3. We are here to support one another.
 We will not attempt to “fix” another.